Skip to content

 --reset Reset all LDAP parameters to empty (null)

---tls=true | false LDAP use tls (default true)
+--tls=true | false Use tls for LDAP connection (default: true)

 list, ls List configuration parameters for OpCenter (shows if a parameter can be changed and if a change requires a system restart) -s, --scope filter Condition(s) to filter the list of configuration parameters (default: list all parameters)

-mset Set runtime values of multiple configuration parameters config_parm1=parm_value1 config_parm2=parm_value2 ...
+mset Set runtime values of multiple configuration parameters config_parm1=parm_value1 config_parm2=parm_value2...
 Array of configuration parameters and the values to set them to.
 If the word "default" is used for `parm_value`, the configuration parameter is reset to its default value.

 set Set runtime value of a single configuration parameter config_parm parm_value Configuration parameter and the value to set it to.
 If the word "default" is used for `parm_value`, the configuration parameter is reset to its default value.